kubevirt/monitoring/docs/runbooks/NoReadyVirtOperator.md

 ## Meaning

 This alert fires when no `virt-operator` pod in a `Ready` state has been detected for 10 minutes.
-The virt-operator deployment has a default replica of two `virt-operator` pods.

 The `virt-operator` is the first operator to start in a cluster.
 Its primary responsibilities include the following: